abiodunfreeman/aems-server/README.md

 ## To-Do

+    - mobile and desktop nav offer same links
     - easy view user in <InstanceCard/>, just like <ItemCard/>
-    - filter instances by status
-    - visualize data with react vis
+    - make <Nav/> match aptiv.com
     - dynamic category page that list all items in that category (import and use <ItemCard/>)